 Different investigators have reported that the average age of hemizygous men at the beginning of the symptomatic stroke is 29-38 years.
-The average age of female heterozygotes at the beginning of symptomatic strokes is 40-43 years.
+The average age of female heterozygotes at the onset of symptomatic strokes is 40-43 years.

 History of the Patient in Fabry’s Disease

 Hypertension occurs more frequently in patients with Fabry disease due to progressive renal failure.
-Other traditional risk factors for stroke, such as diabetes, hypercholesterolemia and smoking, may or may not be present in these patients.
+Other traditional risk factors for stroke, such as diabetes, hypercholesterolemia, and smoking, may or may not be present in these patients.

 Physical examination in Fabry disease